-A couple years ago I blogged about a young adult (YA) book that I really, really, really liked—and the author honored me by leaving a comment to my post.
+A couple of years ago I blogged about a young adult (YA) book from a published author that I really, really, really liked—and the author honored me by leaving a comment to my post.
 Since then we’ve shared a few online interactions, with her offering careful communication and me trying hard not to come across as a creepy fan who is cyber-stalking her.

 Ever since reading her first book, I’ve clamored for her next YA one.

 Since then she published three junior (mid-grade) titles—all were on my Christmas wish list—and a fourth book in the series had a release date.
 She also has a children’s picture book scheduled for publication.